jwalton/rust-book-abridged/docs/ch12-io-project-cli.md

 }
 ```

-If we run this with `cargo run -- test poem.txt`, it should work.
+If we run this with `cargo run -- test poem.txt`, it should print out the contents of the poem.
 Let's split this up into multiple functions and handle some of these error cases correctly.

 ## 12.3 - Refactoring to Improve Modularity and Error Handling

 ### Separation of Concerns for Binary Projects

-We've said this before, but the best way to organize a binary project is to have a binary crate and a library crate, and make the binary crate call into the library crate.
+We've said this before, but the best way to organize an application is to have a binary crate and a library crate, and make the binary crate call into the library crate.
 If your command line parsing is fairly simple, it can be in the binary crate, but otherwise best practice is to move it into the library crate.

 The binary crate should:

 - Call the command line parsing logic.
 - Set up any configuration (read config files, environment variables).
-- Call a `run()` function in _lib.rs_ and handle any error that `run()` returns.
+- Call a `run` function in _lib.rs_ and handle any error that `run` returns.

 We want as much code as possible in the library crate.
 This does two things; first it makes it so a third party who wants to use our code could do so without having to call the binary, and second it's much easier to test code in a library crate.
 We try to keep the binary crate as small as possible so it's obvious that it is correct just from reading it.